-Composite piping systems are manufactured with a corrosion barrier and a structural laminate.
+Composite piping systems, like FRP piping and FRP dual laminate piping, are manufactured with a corrosion barrier and a structural laminate.
 The corrosion barrier provides the chemical resistance needed to protect the structural laminate so that the piping system can perform its intended function.
 There is a wide range of corrosion barriers commonly used in the Corrosion Industry, everything from just a surfacing veil in a light duty resin system, to corrosion barriers containing multiple layers of surfacing veil and chopped strand mat manufactured using premium grade resins, to those made using fluoropolymer materials.
 For long term, trouble-free service of your piping system, you need to have a corrosion barrier that will stand up to the challenge of your application.
 But there can be significant cost differences between the various corrosion barrier configurations.
-Choosing the right configuration for the application will ensure you get the performance you want without paying for more than you need.
+Selecting the right configuration for the application will ensure you get the performance you want without paying for more than you need.

 The first step in selecting the right corrosion barrier configuration is accurately defining the environment to which the piping will be exposed.
 Items that need to be identified are: